jericho-cain/jerichocain-site/content/teaching/physics201/_index.md

 ---

 ## Course Description
 This course introduces the principles of classical mechanics, with an emphasis on applications relevant to life science, pre-medical, and technology-oriented fields.
 Topics include linear and two-dimensional motion, forces and Newton’s laws, energy, momentum, circular motion, and rotational dynamics.
-The course is algebra-based and designed for students pursuing science-related majors, including pre-medical, pre-dental, pre-chiropractic, and pre-physical therapy tracks:contentReference[oaicite:0]{index=0}.
+The course is algebra-based and designed for students pursuing science-related majors, including pre-medical, pre-dental, pre-chiropractic, and pre-physical therapy tracks.

 Students will gain both conceptual understanding and practical experience through integrated laboratory activities, quantitative problem-solving, and the exploration of physics in real-world and technological contexts.